julelang/manual/src/std/comptime.md

 ```jule
 struct comptimeStatics
 ```
 Private compile-time information wrapper for static fields.
-Supports iterable implementations.
+Supports iterable and indexing implementations.
 Using with built-in len function returns count of fields as constant expression.

 ---